-Attitude instrument flying means establishing the airplane’s attitude using the flight instruments rather than outside visual references.
+Attitude instrument flying means establishing and maintaining the airplane’s attitude by reference to the flight instruments rather than outside visual references.

 Primary Rule: Attitude + Power + Configuration = Performance